Top Activities To Do In Philadelphia Apr 8, 2016 by Ian (Awesome Escape Blogger)

 The Franklin Institute

 One of the many museums located on the Benjamin Franklin Parkway, the Franklin Institute is one of the oldest scientific centers in the United States.
-Founded in 1824 to continue the spirit of scientific discovery embodied by Benjamin Franklin, the museum houses a variety of fascinating exhibits including an observatory and airplanes flown by the Wright Brothers.
-The Institute also has a memorial to eponymous inventor and scholar, the city’s most famous son and renowned ambassador.
+Founded in 1824 to foster the spirit of scientific discovery embodied by Benjamin Franklin, the museum houses a variety of fascinating exhibits including an observatory and airplanes flown by the Wright Brothers.
+The Institute also has a memorial to the eponymous inventor and scholar, the city’s most famous son and renowned ambassador.

 Benjamin Franklin Parkway